-During the Evidentiary Hearing, Social Services will present evidence and witnesses in support of the allegations in the Petition for Hearing.
+During the Evidentiary Hearing, HSA will present evidence and witnesses in support of the allegations in the Petition for Hearing.
 You have the right to question the witnesses and the evidence.
 You may also present your own evidence and witnesses.

 At the end of the hearing, the judge decides whether abuse or neglect has occurred and if your child is in need of protection.
 The judge then proceeds to the dispositional portion of the hearing.